nadimi65/nadimi65.github.io/_pages/about.md

 ---

-## Mission
+# Mission

 Our mission is to enhance the efficiency, quality, and sustainability of post-harvest grain systems through the integration of advanced sensing technologies, artificial intelligence, and predictive analytics.

-We develop and apply cutting-edge solutions for real-time monitoring of grain storage environments and quality attributes.
-Our research spans near-infrared spectroscopy, hyperspectral imaging, electronic noses, and smart sensor networks—combined with machine learning models—to detect spoilage, optimize storage, and reduce post-harvest losses in cereals, oilseeds, and legumes.
+We develop and implement innovative solutions for real-time monitoring of grain storage and handling environments, focusing on key quality attributes.
+Our research combines electromagnetic imaging and spectroscopy with machine learning to enable early detection of spoilage, optimize storage conditions, and minimize post-harvest losses in cereals, oilseeds, and their derivatives.

 ---

 ## Join Us

-We are actively looking for highly motivated graduate students and research interns to join our lab at the Department of Biosystems Engineering, University of Manitoba.
+Dr. Nadimi is always eager to work with self-motivated and dedicated students interested in joining his research group in the Department of Biosystems Engineering at the University of Manitoba.

-If you are passionate about smart sensing, agri-tech innovation, and data-driven solutions in agriculture, please feel free to [contact Dr. Nadimi](mailto:mohammad.nadimi@umanitoba.ca) with your CV and a brief statement of interest.
+If you are passionate about smart sensing, agri-tech innovation, and data-driven solutions in agriculture, please visit the Opportunities tab for current openings.
+To apply, email your application package — including your CV and a brief statement of interest — to Dr. Nadimi, using a relevant subject line in your email.

 ---

 ## Recent News

 ### 🎓 April 2025 — **New Role**
-Dr. Nadimi joins the University of Manitoba as an Assistant Professor in Biosystems Engineering.
+Dr. Nadimi joined the University of Manitoba as an assistant professor of biosystems engineering.

-### 📢 March 2025 — **Funding Secured**
-Our lab has been awarded a new Mitacs Globalink Research Internship grant to explore quantum sensing for grain quality monitoring.

-### 👋 February 2025 — **New Team Member**
-Welcome to Hamed Karami, who joins us for a 6-month research project on hybrid detection of grain spoilage using NIR and E-Nose technologies.

 ---